postlund/pyatv/docs/documentation/supported_features.md

 ### Limitations and notes

 * Power management is not very robust (relies on navigating and pressing buttons).
-  The Companion protocol will provide better support for this in the future.
+  The Companion protocol provides better support and it is recommended to set up both concurrently for best experience.

 ## RAOP